Advocating for Fairfax

 Meeting Community leaders

-Many Members take the opportunity when in Canberra to receive briefings on important issues relating to various elements within the community.
+When in Canberra, many Members take the opportunity to receive briefings on important issues relating to various elements within the community.
 These range from departmental briefings on specific areas, community groups, business leaders or advocacy groups and is an efficient way to hear from these people.
 Ted takes this opportunity to hear from departments and community leaders that relate to the issues that are most important to Fairfax.